rjspencer/docs/theming.md

 CreatedDate
 :	the date the comment was created *see [Variables With Options](#variables-with-options)*

+## ContestView
+A view for a single contest

+### Options
+contestid
+:	the ID of the contest to load *required*

+### block:ContestView

+ContestId
+:	the ID of the contest

+ContestTitle
+:	the title of the contest

+ContestDescription
+:	the description of the contest

+ContestParticipantCount
+:	the number of allowed people for the contest

 ## ChildAccountList
 A listing of accounts that are children of the current account